 - Remove all the old soil and roots before repotting your bonsai in winter.

-- Make sure the pot is big enough, so the root system has enough space to grow naturally.
+- Ensure the pot is big enough so the root system has enough space to grow naturally.

-- Fill the pot with fresh soil, place the tree in it, water well, and wait for new roots to start growing!
+- Fill the pot with fresh soil, place the tree in it, water well, and wait for new roots to grow!

-- Fill the pot almost to the top with fresh soil and then place the bonsai tree in it.
+- Fill the pot almost to the top with fresh soil, then place the bonsai tree in it.
 Ensure the roots are well-covered with soil so they don’t dry out.

 - Always use fresh, clear water when repotting your bonsai tree – make sure not to use any tap water as this might contain harmful chemicals or minerals which can harm your plant’s roots!